ZzZTripleZzZ/ZzZTripleZzZ.github.io/_pages/about.md

 - **Design of Predictive Mobile and Wireless Network Systems Using Machine Learning**

 ## News
+[08/25] Glad to serve on the Search Advisory Committee for the next Department Head of Computer Science in the College of Engineering.

 [03/25] A paper on digital twin and machine learning synergy has been accepted by [IEEE Wireless Communication](https://www.comsoc.org/publications/magazines/ieee-wireless-communications).

 [01/25] A paper on federated unlearning attacks and defenses has been accepted by [ACM The Web Conference](https://www2025.thewebconf.org/).